AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.35
+-Turn prediction now hides itself after combat is over and xp is being awarded -Floating combat text is now properly aligned to all actors -Trimmed crab's transparent pixels and fixed its dimensions

 v0.34
 -Enemies now fight back, though are limited to attacking the first party member -Party members and enemies now attack more frequently relative to their speed